Dumbbell Shoulder flys, also popular as dumbbell flyes are weight-training exercises performed for increasing upper body strength.

 How To Do

-- Holding a dumbbell in each hand, bend at the hips and knees until your torso is parallel to the floor.
+- Hold a dumbbell in each hand and bend your hips and knees until your body is parallel to the ground.

-- The back should be straight and your arms should be hanging in front of you, with your palms facing inwards (neutral grip).
+- Your back should be straight, your arms should hang in front of you, and your palms should face inward.

-- Keeping your elbows slightly bent, raise both arms out to the sides until the dumbbells are level with the height of your shoulders
+- Keep your elbows slightly bent and raise your arms to the sides until the dumbbells align with your shoulders.

 - Do not swing the dumbbells upward.
 Keep your back straight and your body still.